Developing the Water and Energy Supply and Consumption (WESC) Data Standard

 - Does the extended WESC model need to be further modified to handle other/new kinds of WE data?

 - What is needed to update the existing AURIN-CSIRO WESC hub with new data and make it FAIR (findable, accessible, interoperable, reusable)?

 - How can WE data services (providers, advocates and infrastructures) be incentivised to participate for sustainability of the AURIN-CSIRO WESC hub?

-You can participate in this project in two ways:
+You can participate in this project by completing our survey:

 Interested in finding out more?

 Fill out your details below and we will contact you with project news:

 This research project has been approved by the Human Research Ethics Committee of The University of Melbourne., ethics ID number: 1955041.